Commercial Real Estate

-A limited liability partnership (LLP) is a rarely used ownership model for commercial real estate.
+A limited liability partnership (LLP) is an ownership entitity comprised of any number of limited partners.
+This is a rarely used ownership model for commercial real estate.
 In this model, one or more

 Member-managed Limited Liability Company.
 In a member-managed limited liability company (LLC) all members have an equal say in business operations.
 All members also enjoy limited legal and financial liability.

 Manager-managed Limited Liability Company.In a manager-managed limited liability company (LLC) a manager is appointed to run the business.
 Members are like limited partners holding ownership interests without any management responsibilities.
 The manager can be a member of the LLC or an outside party.
 A multi-member LLC by default is taxed as a partnership; however, the LLC can elect to be treated as an association and taxed as a corporation.

 LLCs may include different classes of investors, allowing for a disproportionate allocation of benefits among the members.
 Laws governing LLCs differ by state.